dmitsf/GOT/example.md

 $ unzip papers_parsed_relevant.zip
 ```

-We can download the DST taxonomy via browser from a [webpage of "Concept" research group](https://cs.hse.ru/concept/taxonomies)
+We can download the DST taxonomy via browser from the [webpage of "Concept" research group](https://cs.hse.ru/concept/taxonomies)
 or via command line:

 ```